 No jockey has managed to quite match the exploits of Mark Johnston in this race, with three being the leading total posted by the riders as of 2022.
 The now retired trio of Jimmy Fortune, Michael Hills and Kevin Darley all sit on two wins, but it is one of the greatest riders of the modern era who sits atop the pile.

 Headed into the 2016 renewal of the race, Ryan Moore had hit the frame here on a couple of occasions without entering the winner’s enclosure.
 However three wins in succession aboard Franklin D (2016), Master The World (2017) and Seniority (2018) moved Moore into the all-time lead.

 Too Old, Too Slow?

 There isn’t too much of an age trend in evidence here.
 Whilst the four year olds do boast the best record, the three and five year olds are more than holding their own to date.
-It does however seem tough for the older performers to master their younger rivals, with Unshakeable (2005) and Master The World (2017) being the only two runners aged six or older to land the prize as of 2021.
+It does however seem tough for the older performers to master their younger rivals.
+At seven, Orbaan in 2022 became the oldest winner of this race.
+The six-year-olds Unshakeable (2005) and Master The World (2017) are only other winners aged older than five to land the prize as of 2022.